 If you are a chronic “holder inner”, try this: On your hands and knees.
 Relax your stomach all the way toward the floor.
 Also allow your spine to droop down toward the floor too.
 Your tailbone should feel like it’s pointing toward the ceiling.
 Take some deep relaxing breaths.

 If you hold your belly in because you don’t like having a belly.
 Then it’s much better to get rid of the belly.
 Which is easier said than done, I know.
 Don’t hold your belly in when checking how you look in the mirror.
 I always used to do this, but now I am much more motivated to make good meal choices!
+Plus, my own pelvic floor issues improved a lot when I released the tension!

 Most people don’t give a second thought to the act of breathing unless they need to catch it!
 We breathe about 14 times every minute, more than 20,000 times a day, and no fewer than 526 million times in an average lifetime.
 A full breath cycle spreads energy-giving oxygen throughout the body, gets rid of waste gasses (detoxification) like carbon dioxide, and stimulates the spine and internal organs.
 But are you breathing correctly?